Clerihew: Practitioners

 The form was invented by and is named after Edmund Clerihew Bentley.
 When he was a 16-year-old pupil at St Paul's School in London, the lines of his first clerihew, about Humphry Davy, came into his head during a science class.
 Together with his schoolfriends, he filled a notebook with examples.
 The first known use of the word in print dates from 1928.
 Bentley published three volumes of his own clerihews: Biography for Beginners (1905), published as "edited by E. Clerihew"; More Biography (1929); and Baseless Biography (1939), a compilation of clerihews originally published in Punch illustrated by the author's son Nicolas Bentley.

 G. K. Chesterton, a friend of Bentley, was also a practitioner of the clerihew and one of the sources of its popularity.
 Chesterton provided verses and illustrations for the original schoolboy notebook and illustrated Biography for Beginners.
 Other serious authors also produced clerihews, including W. H. Auden, and it remains a popular humorous form among other writers and the general public.
 Among contemporary writers, the satirist Craig Brown has made considerable use of the clerihew in his columns for The Daily Telegraph.

-There has been newfound popularity of the form on Twitter.